crewtool/paxos-banking/README.md

 ## System architecture

 ![Architecture](./images/architecture.png)

-[TODO] update obrazka i opisu poniżej
+The main part of our system is composed of nodes which correspond to Kubernetes pods.
+Each node is composed of two containers: app and paxos.
+The first is responsible for the core functionality and the second for coordination using Paxos.

-In our system, clients communicate with the service by accessing the Kubernetes load balancer and its external IP.

-If running with leader, the load balancer is configured to forward traffic to the elected leader node, while the other containers serve only as Paxos nodes.
-When a request is received, the leader container (shown in blue in the above diagram) sends the appropriate request to the Firestore database and then responds to the client.
-The excellent transaction system in Firestore allows it to handle multiple parallel requests effectively.
+Clients communicate with the nodes by the means of an externally accessible Kubernetes load balancer with its external IP.
+When running in a leader mode, the load balancer is configured to forward traffic to the elected leader node, while the other containers serve only as Paxos nodes.
+When running in a leaderless mode, the traffic is distributed to all the nodes.

-Otherwise the load balancer forwards traffic to every node.
+When a request is received, if the node is a leader, it sends the appropriate request to the Firestore database and then responds to the client.
+If we are running in a leaderless mode, then the node starts a Paxos round to guarantee coordination with other nodes.
+When the request is accepted by the other Nodes, it is then communicated to the Firestore database as previously.

+When running with a leader, there is only one Firebase database collection with which only the leader communicates.
+When running without a leader, there is a separate collection for each of the nodes, which is kept in sync between them using Paxos.

 A prober microservice is scheduled to periodically check the service's functionality by updating its own banking account by 1.
-If the request fails, it initiates a new leader election process and updates the load balancer to forward traffic to the new leader.
+If the request fails and we are running with a leader, it uses the internal service to communicate with a live node and initiate a new leader election process and updates the external load balancer to forward traffic to the new leader.

+A shutdown microservice periodically shutdowns a random node with which it communicates using the internal service.

-To access the services, the containers use a key generated for the GCP service account with access to the database.
+To establish access, the containers use a key generated for the GCP service account with access to the database.
 The key is stored as a secret in Kubernetes and is mounted when the pod is started.
 In our solution, we also used a Kubernetes service account to give the prober pod access to change the load balancer target.

 ## Functionalities
 The banking node pods provide a number of endpoints to serve banking transactions: